 How are the recommendations calculated?

-To arm your teams to action the rightsizing recommendations, let’s review how we calculate each of the recommendations.
-For any particular resource, we first find all candidate recommendations.
-With an EC2 instance, for example, this would include all instance types that are available for the particular Region and OS used in the original workflow.
-We then limit the candidate set to those which have a lower On-Demand price relative to the effective rate paid over the prior ten days (this would potentially include savings from RI’s and Spot).
+For any particular resource, Cloudability first finds all candidate recommendations.
+For example, for a compute instance, this would include all instance types that are available for the particular Region and OS used in the original workflow.
+The candidate set is then limited to those which have a lower hourly (On-Demand or Pay-as-you-go) price relative to the effective rate paid over the prior ten days.

-We then use proprietary algorithms to model the performance of the existing workload on each element in the candidate set of recommendations, looking at key performance characteristics as well as theoretical and empirical performance limits.
-Our algorithms return a ranked list of recommendations, with explicit scores for both Savings and Risk, so that you can run your infrastructure with maximum efficiency.
+Proprietary algorithms then model the performance of the existing workload on each element in the candidate set of recommendations, taking key performance characteristics as well as theoretical and empirical performance limits into account.
+The algorithms return a ranked list of recommendations, with scores for both Savings and Risk, enabling you to run your infrastructure with maximum efficiency.